[nginx] Explaining how to view, configure, and locate access logs

 • 4xx: Client error response

-The most common codes you will see are 200 (success), 302 (temporary redirect), 404 (unable to access non-existent location), and
+The most common codes you will see are 200 (success), 302 (temporary redirect), 404 (non-existent location cannot be accessed),

 User-Agent

-User agent as a term refers to "the software used to communicate with a website."
+The term user agent refers to "the software used to communicate with a website."

-Generally, websites are accessed using a browser, so this information is treated as "information about the browser the user is using (along with information about the OS, etc.)".
+Generally, websites are accessed using a browser, so by extension, it is treated as "information about the browser (and OS, etc.) that the user is using."

 X-Forwarded-For

-This is an item (header) that describes the source IP when LB or Proxy communicates.
+This is the item (header) that describes the source IP when LB or Proxy communicates

-When communication is interposed between a client (user) such as LB or Proxy and the web server, the IP of the LB or Proxy is recorded on the web server side, but the IP of the source client in front of it is not known. .
+When communication is interposed between a client (user) and a web server, such as a LB or Proxy, the IP of the LB or Proxy is recorded on the web server side, but the IP of the sending client in front of it is not known.

-Therefore, when communicating via LB or Proxy, it has become a de facto standard to save the source IP in the X-Forwarded-For
+Therefore, when communication goes through a LB or Proxy, it is de facto standard to save the source IP in the X-Forwarded-For

-Why define names?
-Regarding this, `` When configuring log output, the log format to be used is specified by name .''
+Why do we need to define a name?
+The answer is " because when configuring log output, the log format to be used is specified by name ."

-It is used in the "access_log" directive, a setting (directive) that specifies the log output destination.
-Since the items to be defined and the items to be used are different, naming is necessary.
+It is used in the "access_log" directive, which is a setting (directive) that specifies the log output destination.
+Since the items defined and the items used are different, a name is required

-For example, you can define a simplified log format with the name "easy" by reducing unnecessary information, or conversely, if you want more detailed information, you can define a format with more log items (variables) as "detailed". .
+For example, you can define a simplified log format that reduces unnecessary information as "easy", or conversely, if you want more detailed information, you can define a log format with more items (variables) as "detailed"

-Therefore, you can use different definitions for each domain and environment.
+This means that you can use different definitions for each domain and environment

 What happens if you don't specify a format name in the access_log directive?

-In this case, there is no problem with syntax checking or operation.
+In this case, there are no problems with syntax checking or operation

-If no format name is specified in this access_log directive the default setting is the ``combined'' definition, which is not written in conf but is already included
+If no format name is specified in this access_log directive the default setting is the built-in "combined" definition, which is not written in conf

 log_format combined '$remote_addr - $remote_user [$time_local] ' '"$request" $status $body_bytes_sent ' '"$http_referer" "$http_user_agent"';

-The format of the content is slightly different from "main" written by default in conf, and "$http_x_forwarded_for" is not specified at the end .
+The content is slightly different in format from the "main" written by default in conf, and does not have "$http_x_forwarded_for" specified at the end .

-By the way , this definition has the same name and output content as the default definition name "combined" in Apache.
+By the way , this is the same name as the default definition name "combined" in Apache, and the output content is also the same.

 lastly

-Apache logs are frequently accessed and contain a lot of information.
+Apache logs are something we often touch and there is a lot of information available

-Compared to that, I don't have many opportunities to use nginx, so I thought it would be more convenient to compile information about it, so I decided to write an article about it.
+In comparison, I don't have many opportunities to work with nginx, so I thought it would be more convenient to compile the information, and so I wrote this article

-Personally, I like it because it's easier to understand than Apache's log format specification.
+Personally, I find it easier to understand than Apache's log format specification

-I hope this article provides some useful knowledge to those who read it.
+I hope this article will be of some use to those who read it.

 Thank you for reading this far.